yashgupte21/fetch_rewards_backend_yash/README.md

 go run main.go
 ```

+6. After starting the server, run the POST API first which generates the id and then the GET API will be run which provides points earned by a receipt

-6. Once the code is executed, open the following url on your local browser
+7. Once the code is executed, open the following url on your local browser

 `http://127.0.0.1:8000/receipts/process`